bluecataudio/plugnscript/README.md

 Directory Layout:
 - Built-in: the factory skins and scripts already included with the plug-in, for reference.
 Feel free to propose enhancements for these scripts.
-- Scripts: submit here your own scripts.
+- Scripts: submit here your own scripts and kuiml layout files if any.
-- Skins: submit here your own skins.
+- Skins: submit here your custom skins.

 Links:
 - [The Angelscript language reference](http://www.angelcode.com/angelscript/sdk/docs/manual/doc_script.html)